Wednesday’s Transactions, Writethru | Federal News Network

 MAJOR LEAGUE BASEBALL — Suspended P Aroldis Chapman, from New York Yankees, for three-days for intentionally throwing a pitch to the head area in a game against Tampa Bay on Sept.
-1. Suspended manager Aaron Boone, from New York Yankees for one game with an undisclosed fine.
-Suspended manager Kevin Cash, from Tampa Bay Rays, for one game with an udisclosed fine.
+1. Suspended manager Aaron Boone, from New York Yankees, for one game with an undisclosed fine.
+Suspended manager Kevin Cash, from Tampa Bay, for one game with an udisclosed fine.

+BOSTON RED SOX — Placed LHP Kyle Hart on the 10-day IL.
+Recalled RHP Andrew Triggs from the alternate training site.

+DETROIT TIGERS — Recalled CF Derek Hill from alternate training site.
+Placed CF JaCoby Jones on the 10-day IL.

 TAMPA BAY RAYS — Activated RHP Charlie Morton from 10-day IL.
 Optioned INF Brian O’Grady to alternate training site.